spawnmarvel/azure-automation-bicep-and-labs/azure-1-ARM-Bicep/README.md

 * Non-production environments: A common problem organizations face is differentiation between production and non-production environments.
 When you manually provision resources in separate environments, it's possible that the end configurations won't match.
 * Disaster recovery

-Better understand your cloud resources
+#### Better understand your cloud resources

+* Audit trail
+* Documentation
+* Unified system
+* Better understanding of cloud infrastructure